tremo123/Ogar-unlimited/README.md

  12. Colortext command (Changes console output color and style)
  13. Live Console (see gameserver.ini, where a live console appears) NOTE: this is way different that Ogarserv's Console
  14. Restart.
 Make it restart automatically or restart manually, Only works if use windows start script
- 15. skins, to use custom skins, do <skinname> and then your name. for example `<spy> lol` will give you spy skin with name of lol
+ 15. skins, to use custom skins, do <skinname> and then your name. for example `<spy> lol` will give you spy skin with name of lol use `|website|` to use a custom skin from a website

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))